microsoft/playwright/docs/src/network.md

 ## Modify responses
 * langs: js

-To modify a response use [ApiRequestContext] to get original response and then pass the response to [`method: Route.fulfill`].
+To modify a response use [APIRequestContext] to get original response and then pass the response to [`method: Route.fulfill`].
 You can override individual fields on the reponse via options:

 ```js